Lodade/KYC_Service_NoReact/README.md

 # KYC_Service

 This is the older version of the KYC Service webapp.
-It was refactored to use JQuery and can be setup using the same steps as the React version.
+It uses conventional JavaScript and JQuery.
+It can be setup using the same steps as the React version.